thompson-tomo/dotnet-extensions/README.md

     => this.logger = loggerFactory.CreateLogger<MyClass>();
 ```

-Finally, use the class to log like you would with `ILogger` and also be able to pass availability and event telemetry to the `TelemetryClient`.
+Use the class to log like you would with `ILogger` and also be able to pass availability and event telemetry to the `TelemetryClient`.

 ```csharp
 public void ChangeTheThing()